-This prospectus presents our fee related earnings, distributable earnings and their respective reconciliations for the convenience of investors, which are non-GAAP financial measures.
+This annual report presents our fee related earnings, distributable earnings and their respective reconciliations for the convenience of investors, which are non-GAAP financial measures.
 A non-GAAP financial measure is generally defined as a numerical measure of historical or future financial performance, financial position, or cash flow that purports to measure financial performance but excludes or includes amounts that would not be so adjusted in the most comparable IFRS measure.
 For further information on why our management chooses to use these non-GAAP financial measures, and on the limits of using these non-GAAP financial measures, please see "Presentation of Financial and Other Information-Special Note Regarding Non-GAAP Financial Measures."

-For the Nine Months Ended September 30, For the Years Ended December 31, 2020 2019 Change 2019 2018 Change (in US\$ millions) Net income for the period/year 45.5 41.4 4.1 60.9 44.5 16.4 Fee Related Earnings (FRE)(1) 51.1 46.1 5.0 63.0 50.8 12.2 Distributable Earnings (DE)(2) 50.4 44.1 6.3 63.4 49.6 13.8
+For the Years Ended December 31,

-(1) Reconciled as income before income tax less revenue from performance fees, net of taxes on revenues, other income/(expenses) and net financial income/(expense), plus amortization of contractual rights adjusted for the impacts of the Officers' fund-long-term benefit plan.
-For a reconciliation of our FRE to income before income tax for the period/year, see "-Fee Related Earnings (FRE)" below.
+2020 2019 2018 Change 2020/2019 Change 2019/2018 ((in US\$ millions) Net income for the year 61.9 60.9 44.5 1.0 16.4 Fee Related Earnings (FRE)(1) 71.3 63.0 50.8 8.3 12.2 Distributable Earnings (DE)(2) 70.3 63.4 49.6 6.9 13.8

-(2) Reconciled as net income adjusted for deferred taxes, amortization of contractual rights, and adjusted for the impacts of the Officers' fund-long-term benefit plan.
-For a reconciliation of our DE to net income for the period/year, see "-Distributable Earnings (DE)" below.
+- (1) Reconciled as income before income tax less revenue from performance fees, net of taxes on revenues, other income/(expenses) and net financial income/(expense), plus amortization of contractual rights adjusted for the impacts of the Officers' fund-long-term benefit plan.
+For a reconciliation of our FRE to income before income tax for the year, see "-Fee Related Earnings (FRE)" below. - (2) Reconciled as net income adjusted for deferred taxes, amortization of contractual rights, and adjusted for the impacts of the Officers' fund-long-term benefit plan and non-recurring expenses consisting of expenses related to our initial public offering.
+For a reconciliation of our DE to net income for the year, see "-Distributable Earnings (DE)" below.